Traffic Control Person

 - Is qualified to perform their assigned work safely because of knowledge, training, and experience

 - Is familiar with the health and safety regulations of the state they work in, and

 - Has knowledge of any potential or actual danger to health and safety in the workplace

 It is the legal duty of employers to ensure their workers are competent in their assigned work.

-You should consider a course that has been developed for workers that require the knowledge and skill to safely and competently perform the role of a Traffic Control Person.
+You should consider a course that has been developed for workers that require the knowledge and skill to safely and competently perform the role of a TCP.
 Note that these courses do not replace any standards, codes, or regulatory requirements, and you must ensure you always use and apply the most current version of your state or federal health and safety laws.